learn-co-students/postwork_plans_overview-wdf-000/README.md

 #### Your Post Work Plan Starts With ....

-Based on your areas of interest, strengths/weaknesses, and a meeting with your instructor you will be assigned one of the following post-work tracks:
+Based on your areas of interest, strengths/weaknesses, select one of the following post-work tracks.
+Once you finish one, feel free to move on to a different track:

 **[Ruby Review](https://github.com/learn-co-curriculum/ruby-postwork-plan)**: This track is for those students that need some more practice with basic Ruby & Ruby on Rails.
 By the end of this track you should feel confident with Ruby and be able to build a basic Ruby on Rails project.